 YJIA: In the current Guatemalan context, what does transitional justice refer to?

-Alejandra Castillo Díaz: When we talk about transitional justice, we’re are talking about the search for memory, truth, justice, and just reparations.
-We’re talking about how, as a result of these processes, survivors become political actors with the capability to generate political transformations at the national level and, through social movements and spaces, also at the community level.
-These processes develop organically over a long period; it is impossible to achieve in the short term.
+Alejandra Castillo Díaz: When we talk about transitional justice, we are talking about the search for memory, truth, justice, and just reparations.
+We’re talking about how, as a result of these processes, survivors become political actors with the capability to generate political transformations at the national level and, through social movements, also at the community level.
+These processes develop organically over a long period; it is impossible to achieve immediately.

-YJIA: When I think about transitional justice, I always think about a tension between forgiveness and retribution in the eyes of the victim of violence.
-But there is also tension surrounding how to treat the person that committed the crime, right?
+YJIA: When we think about transitional justice, we think about a tension between forgiveness and retribution in the eyes of the victim.
+How is this tension reconciled in Guatemala?

-YJIA: Can you speak to us more specifically about this in the Guatemalan context?
+YJIA: Can you speak more specifically about this in the Guatemalan context?

-After an armed conflict that lasted 36 years, how do we use the processes of transitional justice to re-envision ourselves as a society?
+After an armed conflict that lasted thirty-six years, how do we use the processes of transitional justice to re-envision ourselves as a society?

-YJIA: Your law firm was involved in the 2013 trial that found former dictator Efrían Ríos Montt guilty of committing the crime of genocide, and former head of military intelligence José Mauricio Rodríguez Sánchez guilty of committing crimes against humanity.
-While the verdict has never been nullified, the case itself has been reopened due to alleged technical irregularities in the judicial process.
+YJIA: Your law firm was involved in the 2013 trial that found former dictator Efrían Ríos Montt guilty of crimes against humanity.
+While the verdict has not been nullified, the case itself has been reopened due to alleged technical irregularities in the judicial process.
 What is happening with this case?

-ACD: Well, impunity does not die quickly.
-After the verdict was recalled, there were several attempts to initiate a new trial.
+ACD: Impunity does not die quickly.
+After the verdict was recalled, there were several attempts to initiate a new trial alongside Montt’s director of military intelligence José Mauricio Rodríguez Sánchez.
 The last attempt was successful.
-Ríos Montt is in poor health, he doesn’t have the mental ability to be able to participate in a trial.
-However, there is a detail in the judicial system that says that when a person isn’t able to participate in court, a representative can be assigned for him, but the trial must occur behind closed doors.
-The problem with this is that, since the beginning, the tribunal decided to conduct the two trials against Rodriguez Sánchez and Ríos Montt together.
-This was a violation of the right of Rodriguez Sanchez to his own trial.
-Incredible.
-If they are divided, the trial would have to return to the beginning in separate trials.
+However, Ríos Montt is in poor health and doesn’t have the mental ability to be able to participate in a trial.
+There is a detail in the judicial system that says that when a person isn’t able to participate in court, a representative can be assigned for him but the trial must occur behind closed doors.
+The problem is that this is a violation of the right of Rodriguez Sanchez to his own trial.
+Incredible!
+If they are divided, the trial would have to return to the beginning.
 This would be the fourth attempt to bring these two to trial.
-Guatemalan law also says that a trial can be halted for a maximum of fifteen days.
-We have already passed more than this, so we would have to, no matter what, return to the beginning.

 YJIA: The International Commission Against Impunity in Guatemala (CICIG), an anti-corruption commission under the joint auspices of the United Nations and the Guatemalan government, has helped to uncover corruption in the highest levels of government, including investigations which led to the resignation of President Otto Perez Molina and Vice President Roxana Baldetti in 2015.
 What is the role of the CICIG in creating institutional capacity to pursue transitional justice initiatives in Guatemala?